26garima/Blog-Website/README.md

 # Blog-Website

 This Project allows users to compose new blogs with a title and body, adding it to the DB.
-All the blogs in the DB are displayed on the Home Page.
+All the blogs in the DB are then displayed on the Home Page.

 ## Built With
     Node.js